 Located next to Gowanus is the neighborhood of Red Hook which also has some great places to eat and things to see including some of the best views of the Statue of Liberty Brooklyn has to offer!

-Explore the cool cultural and artist center Pioneer Works, learn about the history of the New York Harbor at the Waterfront Barge Museum, or shop for vintage jewelry at Erie Basin to name a few!
+Explore the cool cultural and artist center Pioneer Works, learn about the history of the New York Harbor at the Waterfront Barge Museum, or shop for vintage jewelry at Erie Basin to name a few, and see our full guide to best things to do in Red Hook to plan your visit.

 Located nearby, another one of our top picks for what to do in Gowanus is visit nearby Sunset Park where you can find Industry City.
 Industry City is the result when artists and creatives get ahold of a decaying industrial manufacturing complex.